The Next Step

-The careers advice has been good, and I think the Sixth Form team have been excellent for looking at their student’s UCAS statements and redrafting them etc – Ed Drew, Year 13
+The careers advice has been good, and I think the Sixth Form team have been excellent for looking at their student’s UCAS statements and redrafting them etc – Year 13 Student

 The first thing to do is decide which courses you should be considering.
 UCAS has an excellent Course Search facility and provides access to all the websites of higher education institutions which recruit through UCAS.